NBPub/TitanUp/README.md

 I have uploaded code samples for my future self.
 They should emulate the processes used to populate the analysis page, but are not meant to be "deployed".
 For example, various files are referenced by raw strings and Path objects, and these have no relevance to the repository structure.

+*code updates in progress, may make one function to wrap them all for easy updates*

 ### [Graphing Functions](https://github.com/NBPub/TitanUp/tree/main/code/graphing/)
 The files are organized by the section of the page to which they relate.